tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 yarn add tinacms styled-components
 ```

-## Add `TinaProvider`, create a CMS instance
+## Add _TinaProvider_, create a CMS instance

-Head to `App.js` and wrap the `TinaProvider` around the contents of the App.
-Then, instantiate the CMS and pass it to the `TinaProvider`.
-The provider creates a context from which we can access the CMS within the app.
+The first steps to setting up Tina is to create an [instance of `TinaCMS`](/docs/cms) and then wrap your site in the `TinaProvider`.
+This [provider](https://github.com/tinacms/tinacms/blob/master/packages/tinacms/src/components/TinaProvider.tsx) sets up the editing UI, and provides a [context](https://reactjs.org/docs/context.html) from which we can access the CMS througout the app.

+Head to `App.js` and follow these steps:

+### The Steps

+1. Import `TinaProvider` & `TinaCMS`
+2. Create an instance of `TinaCMS`
+3. Wrap `TinaProvider` around the contents of `App`, pass the `cms`.

 **src/App.js**